An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Introduction

 \subsection{Organization of the Paper}

 The remainder of this paper is organized as follows.
-The \textit{Methods} section describes the databases, prediction tasks, model architectures and evaluation approaches utilized, as well as the procedures used to quantify and counteract class imbalance.
-The \textit{Results} section presents our experimental outcomes.
-The \textit{Discussion} section highlights our key findings and their implications for robustness and potential clinical deployment and adoption strategies.
-It also outlines avenues for further research.
-Finally, the \textit{Conclusion} summarizes the main contributions of this work.
+The \textit{Methods} section describes the datasets, prediction tasks, model architectures, and evaluation procedures, including approaches used to quantify and tackle class imbalance.
+The \textit{Results} section presents the empirical findings.
+The \textit{Discussion} section interprets these results in the context of robustness, scalability, and potential clinical applicability, and outlines limitations and directions for future work.
+Finally, the \textit{Conclusion} summarizes the main contributions of the study.